 Fortunately, there are already several alternatives available in state law that can help local governments collaborate to meet their economic development needs through IDB PILOT agreements by resolving intergovernmental conflicts before these agreements reach the final stages of approval.
 In particular, local governments, as noted above, have the authority to form joint IDBs with one or more other local governments, under Tennessee Code Annotated, Section 7-53-104.
 When establishing joint IDBs, local governments could jointly select criteria-such as minimum investment, number of jobs created, and average wages-that will be used to determine the terms of PILOT agreements, and they can determine the circumstances, if any, under which agreements will require approval from each government.
 There are currently 13 joint IDBs in Tennessee.
-Alternatively, local governments can enter interlocal agreements with each other under Tennessee Code Annotated, Section 12-9-101 et seq., to achieve the same ends via individual IDBs without formally creating joint IDBs.
-In Shelby County, local governments are required to use one of these two alternatives in lieu of receiving written approval from the county mayor and the county legislative body for their IDBs' PILOT agreements.
+Alternatively, local governments can enter into interlocal agreements under Tennessee Code Annotated, Section 12-9-101 et seq., to achieve the same ends via individual IDBs without formally creating joint IDBs.
+An example of this exists in Shelby County, where five of the six IDBs established by city governments have pursued this option, which allows them to develop their own process yet still maintain cooperation with the county as is required by law.
+Among them is the City of Bartlett.
+While Shelby County can abate up to 75% percent of real and personal county property taxes, the City of Bartlett limits the percentage of city property taxes that can be abated to personal property and the improved value of real property, requiring the payment of PILOTs equal to taxes that were previously owed.
+In Shelby County, local governments are required to form a joint IDB or enter an interlocal agreement in lieu of receiving written approval from the county mayor and the county legislative body for their IDBs' PILOT agreements.